 Laws of Magic

 Every fantasy world seems to have laws for its magic.
 Sometimes the old wizened mentor will explain these laws and sometimes the wizard will discover them for himself.
-In some stories the whole point of the plot is for a character to discover all the laws of magic (Master Of The Five Magics by Lyndon Hardy).
+In some stories the whole point of the plot is for a character to discover all the laws of magic (Master Of The Five Magics by Lyndon Hardy is a great example).

 If you have magic in your world, you should decide what the laws of magic are.
 You might have a list of laws in mind already in which case, great, or you might have none.
 Here are some examples of Laws of Magic you might want to think about: